stabix/stabix/doc/preCPFE_gui.rst

 The *preCPFE* GUIs can rapidly transfer the experimental data into crystal plasticity finite element (CPFE) simulation input files.
-The types of input files are :
+The types of input files are:

-    * scripts to generate the finite element models in *MSC.Mentat* (2008 to 2014) (*procedure* file format) or *Abaqus* (6.12 to 6.14) (Python script) based on the experimental data and test geometry ;
+    * scripts to generate the finite element models in *MSC.Mentat* (2008 to 2014) (*procedure* file format) or *Abaqus* (6.12 to 6.14) (Python script) based on the experimental data and test geometry;
-    * the crystallographic orientations from the experimental data sets ;
+    * the crystallographic orientations from the experimental data sets;
     * material parameter files for the subroutines that implement the constitutive model.

 A parametrized visualization of the bicrystal indentation model through the GUI